harshit-carpenter/project-1/README.md

 # project-1
-hello , i am learning git and github
+hello , i am learning git and github from ac